Useful tips from strangers on the internet.

 19. Pay attention throughout the year to be a great gift giver.

-20. Keep a stash of handwritten, deeply personal love notes on hand.
+20. Keep a stash of handwritten, deeply personal love notes.

-"I write sometimes, usually in large chunks.
-When I'm feeling inclined to do so, I'll write a huge batch of poems in an evening, stash them in my laptop somewhere, and dish them out to her one by one every now and then.
+"I sometimes write, usually in large chunks.
+When I'm feeling inclined to do so, I'll write a huge batch of poems in an evening, stash them in my laptop somewhere, and dish them out to her one by one now and then.

 We've been dating for two-and-a-half years, and I probably have about 100 or so I still haven't used.
-She is very pleased, and it usually brightens her day/diffuses angry situations when she recieves a nice handwritten note.
-Even if I'm angry, there's nice words I've written when my head was in a better place."
+She is very pleased, and it usually brightens her day/diffuses angry situations when she receives a nice handwritten note.
+Even if I'm angry, there are nice words I've written when my head was in a better place."

 21. Hug it out.

 "This is my boyfriend's trick.
-Every time I start getting irritated or if we're fighting, he hugs me for 20 seconds.
+Whenever I start getting irritated, or if we're fighting, he hugs me for 20 seconds.
 It never fails to put me in a better mood.
 He read it somewhere, something about 'happy hormones' being released.
-By god does it work."
+By god, does it work?"

-Kristen Droesch is a writer, editor, librarian-in-progress, and filthy olive addict who loves jewelry design, and bunnies.
+Kristen Droesch is a writer, editor, and librarian who writes about love and relationships.